MSH19/BL654-nRF52840/README.md

 # BL654-nRF52840
-BL654 (nRF52840) board connected to AD5940/41 electrochemical front end from Analog Devices to implement voltametric, amperometric, and impedaometric measurements.
+BL654 (nRF52840) board connected to AD5940/41 electrochemical front end from Analog Devices to implement voltametric, amperometric, and impedometric measurements.

 Connect the two boards according to the following: